zognin/tp/docs/UserGuide.md

 **:bookmark: Note:**<br>

 * `ORDER_INDEX` allows you to choose which order to delete ingredients from by specifying its position in the currently displayed order list.
-* `INGREDIENT_INDEX` allows you to choose which ingredient to delete from the order by specifying its position in the currently displayed order ingredient list.
+* `INGREDIENT_INDEX` allows you to choose which ingredient to delete from the order by specifying its position in the currently displayed order ingredient sub-list.
 * When an ingredient is deleted from an order, the ingredient will be added back to the inventory.
   The quantity added to the inventory will be equivalent to the deleted ingredient's quantity in the order multiplied by the order quantity.